 The students eligible for assistance shall be chosen based on admissions and financial assistance policies and standards offered by Northwest Missouri State University with financial need leading the criteria.
 Renewability shall be subject to the approval of the Board of Directors.

-Recipients shall be full-time undergraduate students, with a minimum 2.5 GPA.
+Recipients shall be full-time undergraduate students, with a minimum 2.50 GPA.
 Two leadership Awards available to students who have lived in Northwest residence halls for 2-3 trimesters.
 Recipient must demonstrate participation in betterment of residence halls.
-Contact Rose Viau, in Residential Life office at 562-1085.
+Contact Michael Miller, in Residential Life office at 562-0837.

 SIA is a group of donors committed to providing rewarding experiences to international students thereby creating a more robust learning environment at Northwest.